erlang/otp/system/doc/reference_manual/data_types.md

 Bit strings are expressed using the [bit syntax](expressions.md#bit-syntax-expressions).

-Bit strings that consist of a number of bits that are evenly divisible by eight, are called _binaries_
+Bit strings that consist of a number of bits that are evenly divisible by eight are called _binaries_.

 _Examples:_